ChasNelson1990/chasnelson.co.uk/content/research/index.md

 +++
 # Research Page
 type = "widget_page"
-headless = false  # Homepage is headless, other widget pages are not.
+headless = true  # Homepage is headless, other widget pages are not.
 +++